tplatt37/a-new-startup-pipeline-demo/README.md

 The Launch Template specifies a few minor things, including a User Data to install the CodeDeploy agent.
 A Pipeline uses CodePipeline/CodeBuild/CodeDeploy to deploy the A-New-Startup application to the instances in the ASG.

+This codebase is meant for the DevOps Engineering on AWS class.
+As such, it follows a simple "script" and keeps things simple.

 # Requirements

 You need to supply a VPC with 2 Public Subnets.